 Dental tools are useful for carving away flash on resin castings or carving out bits of cured polymer clay.
-They can also be used to create fine detail lines on items, or model all types of clay, epoxy putty and wax.
+They can also be used to create fine detail lines on items or model all types of clay, epoxy putty, and wax.

 03 of 11

-Clay Cleaning Tools / Knives
+Clay Cleaning Tools and Knives

 Often used to clean up greenware, the various curved knives available are also useful for working with polymer clay, paperclay, and epoxy putty.
-They often function well as sturdy knives for working with hard modeling materials, but they will also work to indent materials like paper clay and polymer clay.
+They often function well as sturdy knives for working with hard modeling materials, but they will also work to indent materials such as paper clay and polymer clay.

 04 of 11